Kylie Jenner Takes Baby Stormi Out for a Fendi-Filled Stroll

 What came next was an impromptu photo shoot that proves Kylie isn't just a regular mom—she's a cool mom.

-"Stormi stolls," Kylie captioned the Instagram as she pushed her baby girl in a Fendi stroller while wearing a dress from the same fashion company.
+"Stormi stolls," Kylie captioned the Instagram as she pushed her baby girl in a Fendi stroller while wearing a Fendi Zucca terry dress purchased from What Goes Around Comes Around.
 She completed her look with a gold watch, fanny pack and gold sneakers.

 In a matter of hours, the post received close to 4 million likes from fans and a few famous friends.